 1998 also saw the beginning of the Northville Community Foundation’s annual Holiday Home Tour.
 This event kicks off the Holiday Season in Northville and features five privately owned homes that are professionally decorated for the Holidays.
 The Holiday Home Tour continues to this day and has been extremely popular, selling out each year.

-Today the Northville Community Foundation continues to host the Holiday Home Tour and Independence Day Parade for the community.
-In addition, the Foundation organizes a Backpacks for Kids program and a Senior Holiday Baskets program to help those in need.
+Today the Northville Community Foundation continues to host the Holiday Home Tour.
 The Foundation also annually awards scholarships to students, and grants to nonprofit organizations, programs, and projects that help to make our community a better place to live, learn, and work.
 The many works of the Northville Community Foundation would not be possible without the support of our donors and Corporate Partners.

 THE HISTORY OF THE NCF & MAYBURY FARM